bitcav/nitr/README.md

 ### How to Use

-Call the above endpoints with ?key=secret in the URL or pass the x-api-key header with value secret you will get success response.
+Call the above endpoints with ?key=yourapikey in the URL or pass the x-api-key header with your api key as value and you will get success response.

 #### Examples:

 - Requesting CPU Information.
 >In the terminal.
 ```
-curl -X Get 'http://localhost:8000/api/v1/cpu' -H 'x-api-key:secret'
+curl -X Get 'http://localhost:8000/api/v1/cpu' -H 'x-api-key:yourapikeyheret'
 ```
 >JSON Response: